koobind/koobind/docs/installation.md

 Once this first step is completed, you will be able to easily add one (or several) LDAP/AD identity provider.

 > If Ansible is in your familiar toolset to manage your Kubernetes cluster, you may find an alternate installation process [here](./ansible.md)

+Also, note this procedure has been developed on 'vanilla' Kubernetes cluster, build by [kubespray](https://github.com/kubernetes-sigs/kubespray).
+You may have to adapt it, depending of your configuration.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->